ACINQ/eclair/CONTRIBUTING.md

 We try to minimize our dependencies (libraries and tools).
 Introducing new dependencies increases package size, attack surface and cognitive overhead.

+Since Eclair is [running on Android](https://github.com/acinq/eclair-mobile), we have a requirement to be compatible with Java 7.
+This currently restricts the set of dependencies we can add and the language features we use.

 If your contribution is adding a new dependency, please detail: